Imagine you create an application in isolation, which fails to deliver when put against real-life scenarios. It will be a great downer, isn’t it?

 What is the need for Load Testing?

 Even the most popular websites get overwhelmed by massive traffic and face downtime issues because they aren’t scalable.
-We have covered it separately in another write-up of ours.
-Do give it a read.

 Let’s take an example of E-commerce websites that put a lot of money in their advertising campaigns, but don’t enough muscle for Load Testing.